Updated: Feb 14

-I have had the pleasure in the past of participating in forums where start-ups presented to Angel Investors a few years ago.
-Since I am a massive fan of the Dragon's Den, it was like a mini-version of the program but more upfront and personal.
+I have had the pleasure of participating in forums where start-ups presented to Angel Investors a few years ago.
+I am a massive fan of the Dragon's Den and found the experience was like a mini-version of the program but more upfront and personal.

 Since one of our services is writing business plans and working with small business owners to introduce lenders and investors, participating in these events was a great exercise.
-I would listen to the owner's presentations and then try to figure out why one company would hold interest for investors and another one would not.
-It is hard when you see how much the founder believes in the business and is passionate about what he/she is presenting.
+I would listen to the owner's presentations and then figure out why one company would hold interest for investors and another would not.
+It is easy to see how much the founder believes in the business and is passionate about it as they are presenting.
+Unfortunately, not all cover the areas an investor needs to know to make an investment decision.
 They then wonder why investors are not flocking to them.
-Since that time I have been asked my thoughts concerning investors and what they are looking for in an investment.
-I thought I would share this hoping it might help an entrepreneur seeking investment in tightening up their story/plan before approaching an investor.
+Since then, I have been asked my thoughts concerning investors and what they are looking for in an investment.
+I wanted to share this to help an entrepreneur seeking investment in tightening their story/plan before approaching an investor.

 These tips have been developed through my work with the financial community.
 Remember to keep in mind that approximately only 1 in 10 start-ups succeed and that investors are looking for that 1, not the other 9.

-Before you present, keep in mind you must understand your product.
-If you cannot convey your product to the investor so that they are able to see the value, you will lose their interest quickly.
+Before presenting to an investor, remember to understand your product.
+If you cannot convey your product to the investor, so they see the value, you will lose their interest quickly.

-Know your market, the size of the market, your competition, and be able to articulate how much of that market you think is feasible for your company to address over the next 3-5 years.
+Know your potential market, the size of the market, and the key competitors, and articulate how much of that market you think is feasible for your company to address over the next 3-5 years.

-It helps to look for investors that understand your market and industry.
-Asking someone focused on retail to invest in a bio-med or cloud computing product is probably a stretch.
-If you look at Angel or Venture Capital sites, most list the industries that they focus.
+Look for investors that understand your market and industry.
+Asking someone focused on retail to invest in a bio-med or cloud computing product is a stretch.
+If you look at Angel or Venture Capital sites, most list the industries they focus on.

-Before you ask an investor to put their hard-earned money into your company, make sure that you have already invested yourself in labour and funds.
+Before asking an investor to put their hard-earned money into your company, ensure you have already invested in labour and funds.
 Before asking someone from the outside, you should exhaust the friends and family route.
-If you don't have any skin in the game, this is a sign of your commitment or lack there of.
+If you don't have any skin in the game, this is a sign of a lack of commitment to your business.

 The more unique or patentable your idea, the better it is.
 If you have a "me too" product, you need to make sure you can prove that you have a unique value proposition from your competition.
-If you are entering a market where someone has 60% of the market share today or are large corporations, it is going to be hard to convince someone that there will be any revenue made.
+Suppose you are entering a market where someone has 60% of the market share today, or your competitors are large established corporations.
+In that case, it will take much work to convince someone that there is potential to generate adequate long-term revenue.

-If you are looking for an investor versus a loan from a financial institution, you need to make sure that you are prepared to give up a portion of your company or pay you a royalty payment depending on the investor and how they want to structure the deal.
-Revenue, assets, patents, or anything tangible is what will be used to evaluate your business in the early stages.
-How much of this that exists will be weighted as to the worth.
-If you are asking for $350,000 in investment and none of this exists, you will be giving up a majority of your company, if not all of it.
+If you are looking for an investor versus a loan from a financial institution, you need to make sure that you are prepared to give up a portion of your company or pay royalty payments.
+It will be up to the investor and how they want to structure the deal.
+Investors will use assets, patents, or anything tangible to evaluate your business in the early stages.
+This will then be weighted as to the worth.
+If you ask for $350,000 in investment and none of this exists, you will be giving up most of your company, if not all of it.

-Make sure you surround yourself with advisors and people that can help you get your business off the ground, as no one is an expert in every facet of a business.
-If you are an engineer, you most likely will need sales and marketing expertise.
-Maybe you are excellent at sales and marketing, but you do not have the background for operations or finance – find the help you need.
+Make sure you surround yourself with advisors who can help you get your business off the ground, as no one is an expert in every facet of a business.
+You most likely will need sales and marketing expertise if you are an engineer.
+Maybe you are excellent at sales and marketing but do not have a background in operations or finance – find the help you need.
 Investors will look at you and "your team" to determine your track record and expertise.

-All of the above needs to be addressed in a solid business plan as you might get interest from an initial presentation, but eventually you will have to provide the detail behind your plan.
-Just as with a financial institution, you don't get 100 chances, you need to make sure the business plan you present is not full of holes.
-The worst thing is to actually have a viable business but not have a plan that represents it accurately and get turned down.
+All of the above needs to be addressed in a solid business plan, as the investor might show interest from an initial presentation.
+Still, eventually, you will have to provide the detail behind your plan.
+Just as with a financial institution, you don't get 100 chances; you need to make sure your business plan is not full of holes.
+The worst thing is a viable business without a business plan that accurately represents it and then to get turned down for financing or investment.